coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 The above will make sure that our page is only listing content from our selected template.
 The query syntax used is unique to Coveo, you can find the full guide [here](https://onlinehelp.coveo.com/en/ces/7.0/user/coveo_query_syntax_reference.htm).

-As a summary, we created a listing pafe by using the default Coveo Search View rendering and then cuztomizing the properties, the style and the scope, but not the logic underneath.
+As a summary, we created a listing page by using the default Coveo Search View rendering and then customizing the properties, the style, and the scope, but not the logic underneath.
 Which means that facets, sorts and every other feature of a Coveo search result component can still be used.
 It also means that everything happening on your page will be tracked by Coveo Usage Analytics and can be used to power Coveo Reveal ART and Reveal Recommendations if you use Coveo Cloud.
 Your static listing page will then start to learn, and can reorder the listing based on what is the most popular.